robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

    ============  =============  =============  =============  =============

 YAML files used as variable files must always be mappings in the top level.
-As the above example demonstrated, keys and values in the mapping become variable names and values, respectively.
+As the above example demonstrates, keys and values in the mapping become variable names and values, respectively.
 Variable values can be any data types supported by YAML syntax.